laithfayizhussein/reading-notes-2/README.md

  Welcome to Reading Notes Here you can find a summary about HTML, CSS, JS.

 ## Writer:
- Bayan AL-khatib, a Chemical Engineer in her way to become a software Developer.
+ Bayan AL-khatib, a Chemical Engineer in her way to become a Software Developer.

 ## Table of Contents